tinuva/SDRPlusPlusBrown/docs/index.md

 * [Noise Reduction](#noise-reduction) - both for audio frequency and baseband (visual noise reduction!)
 * [Hermes Lite 2 support](#hermes-lite-2-support) - hl2_source plugin (don't confuse with hermes_source).
 * [Transmit mode](#transmit-mode) for Hermes Lite 2 - SSB QSO supported in full.
 See the [MANUAL](tx.md)
+  * record and then transmit the SSB CQ call to the air.
-  * transmit CQ in CW/FT8/WSPR in one button. (some kind of QSO dialogue is planned for later where applicable)
+  * [transmit CQ](#self-monitoring-using-digital-modes) in CW/FT8/WSPR in one button. (some kind of QSO dialogue is planned for later where applicable)
 * [SNR Chart](#snr-chart) during RX to compare SNR while tweaking antennas, de-noising etc.
-* SNR Chart during TX (using multiple remote kiwisdr) to compare SNR while transmitting.
+* [SNR Chart during TX](#websdr-view) (using multiple remote kiwisdr) to compare SNR while transmitting.
 * RBN/pskreporter/WSPRnet continuous monitoring for your own call (estimate your signal when tuning your antenna)
 * [QSO / SWL Logging](#qso-logging) allows to add log records with date/time/frequency/callsign/rst etc. Optimized for mobile.
+  * single-button save of the audio recording of your QSO (wav file) up to 3 minutes long.
 * Saving of zoom parameters between sessions
 * Mouse wheel support on the sliders
 * Unicode support in fonts (Cyrillic), filenames and installation path (UTF-8), on Windows, too.